 Goal of therapy is to achieve maternal glucose levels that are as close to normal as possible in order to avoid fetal macrosomia and complications.

-Initial therapy for gestational diabetes is usually dietary modification.
+Initial therapy for GDM is usually dietary modification.
 Insulin is started when acceptable glucose levels cannot be maintained with diet alone.

-Maternal postnatal testing for diabetes or impaired glucose tolerance is performed at least 6 weeks following delivery.
+Maternal postnatal testing for diabetes or impaired glucose tolerance is performed at 4 to 6 weeks following delivery.

 The risk for recurrence of GDM in subsequent pregnancies or progression to type 2 diabetes is high.